hasssanitman/sub-product-generator/README.md

 Now you need to create a loop that runs as long as the round_of_game and prints the values as many counters in each run.

 After that the last_qulity_counter must be cahnge to the counter value, and the where value reset to 0.

+NOTE: The value of the "counter" and "round-of-game" depends on the value of the previous counter round, and each time the main loop (color, size, sleeve) is executed their value changes.